MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-grid-connection-sdk.md

 ---
-title: 'Create an Event Grid data connection - Azure Data Explorer'
+title: 'Create an Event Grid data connection with SDKs - Azure Data Explorer'
-description: 'In this article, you learn how to ingest data into Azure Data Explorer from Event Grid.' ms.topic: how-to ms.date: 07/16/2023
+description: 'In this article, you learn how to ingest data into Azure Data Explorer from Event Grid using the Kusto SDKs.' ms.topic: how-to ms.date: 07/16/2023
 ---

-# Create an Event Grid data connection for Azure Data Explorer with the Kusto SDKs
+# Create an Event Grid data connection for Azure Data Explorer with SDKs

 In this article, you learn how to ingest blobs from your storage account into Azure Data Explorer using an Event Grid data connection.
 You'll create an Event Grid data connection that sets an [Azure Event Grid](/azure/event-grid/overview) subscription.
 The Event Grid subscription routes events from your storage account to Azure Data Explorer via an Azure Event Hubs.